ICS 21 / CSE 21: Introduction to Computer Science I

 Instructor information

 Contacting me: I tend to be much easier to reach via email than by phone, so I would suggest using email to contact me under normal circumstances.
-When you write me an email, please take a few moments to make sure that the following information is placed somewhere in your message: your name, your student ID#, and which course you're enrolled in (I'm teaching more than one this quarter).
+When you write me an email, please take a few moments to make sure that the following information is placed somewhere in your message: your name, your student ID#, and which course you're enrolled in (important since I'm teaching more than one this quarter).

-Lecture times and places
+Times and places

-The lecture meets on Tuesdays and Thursdays from 3:30-4:50pm in DBH 1600.
+The lecture meets on Tuesdays and Thursdays from 3:30-4:50pm in PSCB 140.

 Textbooks